gahana/edge-jwt-sample/test/readme.md

-# Test project for hello
+# Test project for edge-jwt-sample
-This is a test project for hello.
 This test project has automated test scripts based on cucumber in BDD style.
 The project uses [apickli](https://github.com/apickli/apickli) a REST API integration testing framework.

 ## Setup